Dear Shareholders,

 CESSATION

-During the year under review, Ms. Suparna Sengupta (DIN: 07689952) and Mr. Sagar Jain (DIN: 00392422) ceased to be Independent Directors of the Company pursuant to completion of their second term of office w.e.f. closure of business hours of 13th February, 2024 and 31st March, 2024, respectively.
-The Board placed on record its deepest gratitude and appreciation for the valuable services rendered by both the outgoing Directors.
+During the year under review, Ms. Sonu Jain (DIN: 07267279) ceased to be an Independent Director of the Company pursuant to the completion of her second term of office, w.e.f. closure of business hours on 31st March, 2025.
+The Board placed on record its deepest gratitude and appreciation for the valuable contribution rendered by Ms. Jain.
+Further, during the FY under review, on account of emerging unavoidable personal situations, Ms. Mina Agarwal (DIN: 06948015), vide her letter dated 13th January 2025, tendered her resignation as Non-Executive Independent Director of the Company with immediate effect from the Board of the Company.

 RE-APPOINTMENT OF DIRECTOR RETIRING BY ROTATION IN TERMS OF THE PROVISIONS OF THE COMPANIES ACT, 2013

-In accordance with the provisions of Section 152 of the Companies Act, 2013 read with Articles of Association of your Company, Mr. Daulat Jain, Managing Director & CEO (DIN: 00040088) will retire by rotation at the ensuing AGM and being eligible, offers himself for re-election.
+In accordance with the provisions of Section 152 of the Companies Act, 2013, read with the Articles of Association of your Company, Mr. Pawan Jain, being a Director of the Company, will retire by rotation at the ensuing AGM and, being eligible, offers himself for re-election.
 Your Board has recommended his re-election.
-This shall not constitute a break in the office of Mr. Daulat Jain as the Managing Director & CEO of the Company.

-Pursuant to Regulation 36 of the Listing Regulations read with Secretarial Standards- 2 ("SS-2") issued by the Institute of Company Secretaries of India ("ICSI"), a brief resume / details relating to the director liable to retire by rotation is furnished in the Notice of the ensuing AGM of the Company.
+Pursuant to Regulation 36 of the Listing Regulations, read with Secretarial Standard-2 (SS-2) issued by the Institute of Company Secretaries of India (ICSI), a brief r?sum?/details relating to the Director liable to retire by rotation are furnished in the Notice of the ensuing AGM of the Company.

 INDEPENDENT DIRECTORS

-Details of the separate meeting of the Independent Directors held and attendance of Independent Directors therein are provided in the Report on Corporate Governance forming part of this Report.
+Details of the separate meeting of the Independent Directors held, and their attendance therein, are provided in the Report on Corporate Governance forming part of this Report.

 KEY MANGERIAL PERSONNEL

-In terms of the provisions of Section 203 of the Act read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and amendments thereof, the following are the Whole-Time Key Managerial Personnel (KMPs) in accordance with the provisions of Section 2(51) read with Section 203 of the Companies Act, 2013 -
+In terms of the provisions of Section 203 of the Act read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 and amendments thereof, the following are the Whole-Time Key Managerial Personnel (KMPs) in accordance with the provisions of Section 203 of the Companies Act, 2013, as on 31st March, 2025 Mr. Pawan Jain - Executive Chairman (ceased to be KMP w.e.f.
+1st April, 2025) Mr. Daulat Jain - Managing Director and Chief Executive Officer (CEO) (resigned as CEO w.e.f1 st April, 2025)

 8. MEETINGS OF THE BOARD:

-The Board met Four (4) times during the year under review.
-The intervening gap between the two meetings did not exceed, at any time, the prescribed period of 120 days.
-The Committees of the Board usually meet the day before or on the day of the Board meeting, or whenever the need arises for transacting business.
+The Board met six (6) times during the year under review.
+The intervening gap between two meetings did not exceed, at any time, the prescribed period of 120 days.
+The Committees of the Board usually meet the day before or on the day of the Board Meeting, or whenever the need arises for transacting business.
 In case of business exigencies or urgency of matters, resolutions are passed by circulation.

-Board meetings during Financial Year 2023-2024 were held on 29th May, 2023, 8th August, 2023, 7th November, 2023 and 3rd February, 2024.
-Details of Board composition and Board Meetings held during the Financial Year 2023-2024 have been provided in the Corporate Governance Report which forms part of this Annual Report.
+12th February, 2025.
+Details of Board composition and Board Meetings held during FY 2024-25 have been provided in the Corporate Governance Report, which forms part of this Annual Report.

 9. EXTRACT OF ANNUAL RETURN: